Heavy periods, also known as menorrhagia, can be painful, make you feel miserable and interfere with your day-to-day life.

 Some women may find relief from heavy period pains by taking paracetamol or other pain relief treatments such as Ibuprofen or Naproxen.
 However, if your periods are stopping you from your normal daily routine, you should speak to your doctor about other possible treatments you can have.

-It is recommendable to speak to your doctor if you have noticed a change in your periods, such as bleeding more than usual, experiencing more pain than usual or notice blood clots in your period.
+It is recommended to speak to your doctor if you have noticed a change in your periods, such as bleeding more than usual, experiencing more pain than usual or noticing blood clots in your period.

 The type of treatment depends on what is causing you to have heavy periods and your overall general health.

-The treatment options include: Medicines and medical devices, non-surgical and surgical treatments.
+The treatment options include medicines and medical devices, as well as non-surgical and surgical treatments.
 Here, we will break down these options, explaining what they are and how they work to relieve your heavy and painful periods.

 Your doctor may recommend or prescribe a medicine to treat your heavy periods.
-It is best to speak to your doctor before buying any medicine over-the-counter or online.
+They may suggest or prescribe a treatment like Tranexamic Acid 500mg or Norethisterone.
+Speak to your doctor before buying any medicine or consult our online clinicians for further advice.

 Tranexamic acid is used to prevent major blood loss.
 It works by thickening (clotting) the blood to prevent it from flowing as freely.
 As a result, menstrual bleeding is slowed down.
 This treatment is only available on prescription and should be discussed with your doctor.

 NSAIDs are often used to treat pain.
-They block a hormone in your body called prostaglandin, which are created in lining of your uterus at the start of your menstrual cycle.
-During menstruation, prostaglandins are released from cells in the uterine lining and get to work constricting the blood vessels and contracting muscles around the uterus to aid the shedding of the endometrium.
+They block a hormone in your body called prostaglandin, which is created in the lining of your uterus at the start of your menstrual cycle.
+During menstruation, prostaglandins are released from cells in the uterine lining and get to work, constricting the blood vessels and contracting muscles around the uterus to aid the shedding of the endometrium.
 It is this contraction which causes the pain.

 Contraceptive pills are typically used to prevent unwanted pregnancy, but they can also help to regulate the menstrual cycle.
 While taking the contraceptive pill, periods may become more regular, lighter and less painful.
 There are a range of different contraceptive pills available, so it's best to discuss your options with your doctor.